simondlevy/AirSimTensorFlow/README.md

-Our single-layer logistic regression network provides a simple proof-of-concept example; however, for a more realistic data set involving collisions with different types of objects, a convolutional network would be more realistic.
+Our single-layer logistic regression network provides a simple proof-of-concept example; however, for a more realistic data set involving collisions with different types of objects, a convolutional network would make more sense.
 AirSim also provides access to depth images (just press the <b>1</b> key during the simulation) which, like the Lidar on today's self-driving cars, would provide a valuable additional source of information for avoiding collisions.